BertoldVdb/ms-tools/README.md

-# Macrosilicon MS2106/MS2109 research
+# Macrosilicon MS2106/MS2109/MS2130 research
 ## Introduction
-This repository contains some research I did on these two chips to be able to use them on my own PCB.
+This repository contains some research I did on these three chips to be able to use them on my own PCB.

 ## Architecture
 The chips contain a 8051 core that executes code from a mask ROM.
 On boot this code copies extra firmware from an external EEPROM that will be called from some configurable (fixed-address) hooks in the ROM.
+The MS2130 has the full firmware in external FLASH and it does not make use of the ROM after booting.
 Of course I cannot post the original firmware as I don't know its license.
-Surprisingly, both chips work quite well with only the ROM code.
+Surprisingly, all chips work quite well with only the ROM code.
 Of course you can read the EEPROM from a commercial module.

 I wrote my own firmware from scratch for the MS2106 and may upload this on a later date.